ThibaultFillion/strengths/documentation/indexing.rst

 Space cell index
 ----------------

-The index of a cell at coordinates (x,y,z) of a grid space of dimensions (w, h, d) is given by
+The index of a cell at coordinates (x, y, z) of a grid space of dimensions (w, h, d) is given by

 .. math::